Handling Holiday Hassles With A Co-Parent Who Hates You

 Be Informational

 When things heat up, you may feel a strong urge to set the record straight.
 Keep in mind that sending back a logical, rational response outlining your version of the truth probably isn’t going to help.
-Most likely your Ex will just view it as an invitation to ramp up the nastiness.
+Most likely your co-parent will just view it as an invitation to ramp up the nastiness.
 Best to avoid getting personal.
 Instead, focus on being INFORMATIONAL and only respond to what needs to be addressed.

 Keep it Nice